 1 2 3 | npm i -g @angular/cli@latest |

-The above command installs the latest version of Angular CLI in your machine.
-Note that we have used the -g
+The above command installs the latest version of Angular CLI on your machine.
+Note that we have used the -g flag (which stands for global) to install the Angular CLI system-wide so you can use it in all your projects.

-In Windows machines the npm requires rights to run the PowerShell scripts.
-By default it may be disabled in windows client.
+In Windows machines, the npm requires rights to run the PowerShell scripts.
+By default, it may be disabled in Windows clients.
 You may need to enable it, if you want to install Angular CLI via npm.
-You can enable the rights by running the following script
+You can enable the rights by running the following script.

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned